zachary-tang/portfolio/README.md

 # Data Analytics Projects

-This portfolio is a compilation of projects which I created for data analysis.
-All of the projects are written in Python.
+A portfolio of various projects I've worked on for fun!
+Written in Python.

 ## Machine Learning